-The Way Ahead is an initiative to rethink what support is needed for London's voluntary and community sector (VCS); a report entitled, The Way Ahead - Civil Society at the Heart of London, commissioned by City Bridge Trust, undertaken by London Funders and published in April 2016 – focussed on some key themes:
+The Way Ahead is an cross-sector initiative to rethink what support is needed for London's voluntary and community sector (VCS).
+A report entitled, The Way Ahead - Civil Society at the Heart of London, was commissioned by City Bridge Trust, undertaken by London Funders and published in April 2016 – it focussed on some key themes:

 - That the VCS should be supported to create consistent quality services and manage the risks associated with their increased role in delivering outcomes.

 A role was outlined for London Councils to:

 Support the involvement of the VCS in decision making

 - Ensure the consistent commission / funding of local support working alongside the Greater London Authority, London Funders and the London Hub

 In the light of the recommendations, City Bridge Trust sought the involvement of London Councils, on behalf of the boroughs, to work in strategic partnership and bring democratic legitimacy to the implementation of the report’s findings.

 A sub-committee of the Grants Committee and a sub group of borough grants officers were formed to provide intelligence and scrutiny to the workplan and to the partnership with City Bridge Trust.
 This provide democratic legitimacy to the work and ensure any proposals reflect local needs and added value to existing local community based services.